Revelation Study: Raptures and Resurrections

 What is a Rapture?

 For purposes of this lesson, a "rapture" is a "catching away" -- where God supernaturally transports a person or group from one place to another.
-Bible teachers frequently talk about an event called "The Rapture" where believers in Jesus will be caught up to heaven immediately before the Great Tribulation period.
+Bible teachers frequently talk about an event called "The Rapture" where believers in Jesus will be caught up to heaven immediately before the seven-year tribulation period.

-Who invented the “doctrine” of a pre-trib rapture event?
+Who invented the concept of a pre-tribulation rapture event?

 God did.
 Jesus Himself promised a pre-tribulation rapture.
-In addition, there are clear hints in the Old Testament and in Paul’s epistles.
+In addition, there are many historical rapture events recorded in Scripture, and clear hints of The Next Rapture Event in the Old Testament and in Paul’s epistles.
 Let’s begin our study with our Lord’s own words, looking first at the context of His promise.

 Gospel of Luke, chapter 21, verses 25-28: